Lexington, Nebraska

 Lexington is a city in Dawson County, Nebraska, United States.
-The population was 10,348 at the 2020 census.
+The population was 10,348 at the 2020 census, making it the 16th most populous city in Nebraska.
 It is the county seat of Dawson County.
 Lexington is located in southern Nebraska, on the Platte River, southeast of North Platte.
 It sits along the route of U.S. Route 30 and the Union Pacific Railroad.
 In the 1860s, Lexington was the location of a stop along the Pony Express.

 History

 Lexington began as a frontier trading post in 1860.
 The post was later destroyed.
 Fort Plum Creek was established near its ruins in 1864.
 Lexington was founded in 1871.
 It was originally called Plum Creek.